brillcp/SwiftPokedex/README.md

 # Architecture 🏛

 SwiftPokedex is written in my own interpretation of the RIB archtitecure created by Uber.
 I call it RIBVVM.
 The name RIBs is short for Router, Interactor and Builder, which are the core components of the architecture.
-And then it uses a view and a view model for holding view states and other data.
+And VVM stanfds for View and ViewModel that is used views, states and data.

 ## Builder 🛠